 Center Point Counseling provides professional, high quality, multicultural services for children and families in Gainesville and surrounding areas.
 Our goal is to be a safe place for families to experience reconciliation, hope and healing.
-To this end, we specialize in working with children, families, individuals and couples on a variety of issues within a caring and confidential environment.
+To this end, we specialize in working with children and families on a variety of issues within a caring and confidential environment.

 We have two locations for your convenience—one in Gainesville and one in Flowery Branch.